Frequently asked questions (FAQ) about Azure Files

-Why would I use an Azure File share versus Azure Blob storage for my data?
+Why would I use an Azure file share versus Azure Blob storage for my data?

 Azure Blob storage is useful for massive-scale, cloud-native applications that need to store unstructured data.
 To maximize performance and scale, Azure Blob storage is a simpler storage abstraction than a true file system.
-Additionally, Azure Blob storage may only be accessed through REST-based client libraries (or directly through the REST-based protocol).
+You can access Azure Blob storage only through REST-based client libraries (or directly through the REST-based protocol).

 How do I get started using Azure Files?